wp-plugins/wp-ajaxify-comments/readme.txt

 == Changelog ==

 = 0.18.0 =
+* Added option to define when to load comments asynchronously with secondary AJAX request
 * Optimized JavaScript includes (only include files if they are needed)

 = 0.17.3 =